brimcg/visor/README.md

 Tip:  See threading [instructions](LoopThread/ThreadInstructions.md) to attach elastic band.
 The elastic band should be approximately 18" (38 mm).

 A fast, low cost way to make face shields is using overhead transparency sheets.
 It just requires a hole punch and a printed [cut template](PrusaFaceShieldHolesRC2.pdf).
 The sheet is attached by slipping its holes over the posts on the headband.
 These sheets can be easily discarded and replaced with new ones for cleanliness.
 The headband can be quickly sterilized for reuse.
-Alternatively, lamination sheets have been reported to be used.
+Alternatively, lamination sheets have been reported to be used as shields but I haven't tried.

 ![Assembled visor](IMG_20200325_170538_small.jpg)